heathershaw821/Heathers-eye-candy/README.md

 ![CyberPink Screenshot](screenshots/screenshot1.png)

-**Heather's Eye Candy** is a handcrafted Linux theming project.
+**Heather's Eye Candy** is a handcrafted set of beautiful, robust themes for women in technology..
 Each theme is lovingly packaged with matching icons, themes, and modular themed dotfile packages.

 ---